omololaadesua/Analysis-of-sales-data/README.md

 ### Project Goal and Questions

-#### The goal of any company is to maximize profit, consequently, the project aims ton answer the following questions:
+#### The goal of any company is to maximize profit, consequently, the project aims to answer the following questions:

 - What is the most profitable product category
 - What is the most profiable region